KeboHQ/monitor/README.md

 ## Backing up Data

-There are two data volumes `prometheus_data` and `grafana_data`, which need to be persisted to maintain state.
+There are three data volumes `prometheus_data`, `grafana_data` and `certificate_data`, which need to be persisted to maintain state.
 The following commands can be used to backup and restore the volumes.

-Backup:
-`docker run -it -v [volume_name]:/volume -v /tmp:/backup alpine \ tar -cjf /backup/[volume_name].tar.bz2 -C /volume ./`

-Restore:
-`docker run -it -v [volume_name]:/volume -v /tmp:/backup alpine \ sh -c "rm -rf /volume/* ; tar -C /volume/ -xjf /backup/[volume_name].tar.bz2"`
+The `certificate_data` volume must be created before

 ## Purpose